AarzooMittal/Soothio_Microsoft-Engage-2022-Project/README.md

 * Including the Spotify Dataset for more songs.
 * Mood-detection based music recommendation to be an added feature.
 * Multiple login and registration paths to be included to let the website remember the user.
+## Exploratory Survey

+An observational poll on the factors that influence music preferences.